streamyourcare/streamyourcare/docs/tools/osx/README.md

 # Mac (OSX) Tools
-Mac tools which make documenting your care
+Mac tools which make it safer and easier to livestream your care.

 ### Broadcasting Software & Tools